-There was no evidence of epithelial hyperplasia or tumorigenesis at the sites of topical application of Minoxidil in either species in the two-year dermal carcinogenesis studies.
+There was no evidence of epithelial hyperplasia or tumorigenesis at the sites of topical application of Minoxidil in either species in the 2-year dermal carcinogenesis studies.
 No evidence of carcinogenicity was detected in rats or rabbits treated topically with Minoxidil for one year.
-Topical Minoxidil (2% and 5%) did not significantly (p < 0.05) reduce the latency period of UV light-initiated skin tumors in hairless mice, as compared to controls, in a 12-month photocarcinogenicity study.
+Topical Minoxidil (2% and 5%) did not significantly (p<0.05) reduce the latency period of UV light-initiated skin tumors in hairless mice, as compared to controls, in a 12-month photocarcinogenicity study.

 Minoxidil was not mutagenic in the Salmonella (Ames) test, the DNA damage alkaline elution assay, the in vitro rat hepatocyte unscheduled DNA synthesis (UDS) assay, the rat bone marrow micronucleus assay, or the mouse bone marrow micronucleus assay.
 An equivocal result was recorded in an in vitro cytogenetic assay using Chinese hamster cells at long exposure times, but a similar assay using human lymphocytes was negative.